VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-pagination-on-steroids.markdown

 it's flexible and easy to unit test.
 I'm happy that I can share my hard-won way of using Jetpack Pagination with you!

-## Let's cook
+### The output

+We will implement simple app that loads data by pages as user scrolls.
+Pagination will be one directional,
+*in other words user start with page 0, then loads page 1 and so on.
+There is not page before page 0.*
-We will implement simple app that loads data by pages as user scrolls, and to make things funnier, we will add few interesting features: displaying of total items count, swipe to refresh,
+To make things funnier,
+we will add few interesting features: displaying of total items count, swipe to refresh,